CosimoRulli/emvb/README.md

 ### Requirements

 As our code heavily relies on AVX512 instructions, to run it you need a CPU with available AVX512 instructions.
+The current version of the code still compiles without these instructions, yet the retrieval time may increase significantly.

 ### Installation